Ethnic Studies Spotlights

 Four new graduate students begin the Ph.D. in Comparative Ethnic Studies in Fall 2015: Wayne Freeman, Deanne Grant, Amani Husain, and Raul Melgoza.
 Their collective interests in Chicana/o and Native American studies, gender and queer studies, and comparative racialization are sure to invigorate the undergraduate students they teach, their fellow graduate students, and the faculty with whom they work.

 Finally, we are excited to announce the Dr. George Rivera Social Justice Scholarship.
 Thanks to generous donations, the Rivera Scholarship will be used each year to support an Ethnic Studies major or minor who is dedicated to social justice.

 If you would like to contribute to the continued growth of our department and the scholarship it produces, or help enrich opportunities for our students, please consider clicking on the "Support Us" button at the upper-left corner of this page.

 Daryl Joji Maeda, Chair

 Our department envisions ethnic studies as a field of study that prioritizes transnational, decolonial, indigenous and queer frameworks that interrogate the relational nature of race and its attendant categories, particularly gender, sexuality and nation.
 However, we believe that rigorous comparative and relational analyses can only grow out of deep groundings in the particular areas of Africana, Asian American, Chicana and Chicano, and Native American/Indigenous studies.
-Methodologically and theoretically, our faculty members possess training and expertise in interdisciplinary fields including ethnic studies, women’s and gender studies, cultural studies, literary and film studies, border studies, and American studies, as well as traditional disciplines including anthropology, history, philosophy and sociology.
+Methodologically and theoretically, our faculty members possess training and expertise in interdisciplinary fields including ethnic studies, women’s and gender studies, cultural studies, literary and film studies, border studies, American studies, criminology, and environmental studies, as well as traditional disciplines including anthropology, history, philosophy, and sociology.